·Research

 lower-fidelity · public channel

-The practical implication for monitoring is that if the monitor has white-box access to the model, the latent-state surface offers higher-fidelity signal than the verbalized-reasoning surface on every axis except cost and interpretive overhead.
+With white-box access, the latent-state surface adds signal that verbalized reasoning may omit.
 Linear probes on a single residual-stream layer are cheap to evaluate, well within the latency budget of inference itself, and can detect features (such as evaluation awareness, deception, or specific concept activations) that the model's verbalized output does not surface.
 Sparse autoencoders and natural language autoencoders extend this to richer feature decomposition at higher cost.
-The fidelity gain is real but not absolute, since each of these instruments interprets the activations through a learned mapping that can itself be miscalibrated or hallucinatory.
-The verbalized chain of thought remains useful as a low-cost public-channel observable, but it cannot be treated as the primary signal for any decision that the model has incentive to obscure.
+In black-box deployments, verbalized reasoning remains a low-cost observable that should be corroborated with behavior.

 This has direct implications for the architecture of monitoring.
 A monitoring layer that operates only on the public API of the model is structurally limited to the verbalized surface.
 A monitoring layer integrated with the inference runtime, or deployed by the organization that hosts the model, can access the latent-state surface.
-The two regimes are not equivalent, and any honest assessment of monitoring capability has to be clear about which regime applies.
+These access models define different monitoring regimes and should be reported explicitly in capability assessments.

 6.4 Output